fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 9 - Cognito - Configure yourself as a manager

 We found some notes at the desk of the solution architect.
 There is a piece of paper where is written *"use AWS CLI to make yourself an application admin"*.
-The following steps are were found that paper.
+The following steps were found that paper.
 Hopefully they will help you to solve the issue.

 **Task 1.** Take note of the USER POOL ID